-In this study, we for the first time exhaustedly searched and combined public high-throughput DNA methylation microarray datasets, including 1104 CRC samples, and 54 adenomas as well as 268 control/adjacent normal samples, to systemically explore the promising biomarkers belonging to the zinc family for CRC diagnosis.
+In this study, we for the first time exhaustedly searched and combined public high-throughput DNA methylation microarray datasets, including 1,104 CRC samples, and 54 adenomas as well as 268 control/adjacent normal samples, to systemically explore the promising biomarkers belonging to the zinc family for CRC diagnosis.
 Through the detailed filtering procedures, we finally identified seven candidate genes and five of these were finally successfully validated in 104 CRC patients of Han Chinese using targeted bisulfite sequencing method.
-It is found that all of these five candidate genes were significantly hyper-methylated in CRC tumors (AUC ranges from 0.85 to 0.93), especially in the CRC tumors with KRAS mutation which the AUC of these five candidate genes could reached 0.98 – 1.00.
+It is found that all of these five candidate genes were significantly hyper-methylated in CRC tumors (AUC ranges from 0.85 to 0.93), especially in the CRC tumors with KRAS mutation which the AUC of these five candidate genes could reached at least 0.98.
 To further confirm the findings, we recruited another independent cohort including 114 CRC patients of Han Chinese and yielded consistent results.
 Therefore, we proposed that the zinc family genes, including ESR1, ZNF132, ZNF229, ZNF542 and ZNF677 could be robust and reliable biomarkers for CRC diagnosis, especially for the KRAS mutated patients.

 Results